 Other Strategies.
 The University should identify new resources to assist units in implementing new hiring and retention strategies.
 For example, cluster hires will require cooperation among departments and deans.
 To encourage the development of cluster hires, the University could provide financial incentives such as providing bridging funds (three years of funding to cover the period before a retirement will free a line) or extra funds to hire a more senior faculty member than the department could otherwise afford.
-If new money can be raised to support a particular subject area focus, for example if a donor could be interested in helping to underwrite development in Latin American Studies, such new funds could be used to created new lines in multiple departments.
+If new money can be raised to support a particular subject-area focus, for example if a donor could be interested in helping to underwrite development in Latin American Studies, such new funds could be used to created new lines in multiple departments.
 University support will also be useful in making the University's partner-hiring program more effective, in creating visiting scholar positions, and in providing funding for opportunity hires.

 Strengthening existing academic programs.
 A number of academic programs at the University may help the University build critical mass both because the scholarly work centered in those programs addresses issues of diversity and because faculty, students, and staff who work in those programs may be more likely to come from diverse backgrounds themselves.
-Programs such as Ethnic Studies and Women's and Gender Studies provide courses, opportunities for advanced study, and scholarly work of interest to students and faculty from underrepresented groups.
-Strengthening these and other programs that focus scholarship and teaching on issues of diversity will serve to strengthen diversity at the University.
+Strengthening programs that focus scholarship and teaching on issues of diversity will serve to strengthen diversity at the University.